 Are you looking for a more affordable apartment condo or something with more space like a community development?
 Browse local listings for condo units that match your requirements.

 For those seeking to buy a condo, it’s a good idea to find a real estate agent who’s well versed in condo sales.
-They know the area and can obtain vital info regarding HOA rules and financials.
+They know the area and can obtain vital info regarding association rules and financials.
 It’s important to review the rules and fees, and check for any special assessments and their frequency over the years.

-It’s also a good idea to thoroughly understand mortgage basics and have financing lined up with a mortgage company so you’re ready to make a bid on a property.
+• If you are planning to buy, it’s also a good idea to thoroughly understand mortgage basics and have financing lined up with a mortgage company so you’re ready to make a bid on a property.

+• Know your budget.
 A mortgage calculator is an excellent tool for helping you figure out your costs.

 The Takeaway